ifoxfoot/fqacalc/README.md

 ### What happens when plant species don’t have C values?

-In some cases, a plant species from the site assessment can be matched to the regional database, but the species is not associated with any C Value.
+In some cases, a plant species can be matched to the regional database, but the species is not associated with any C Value.
 Plant species that are matched but have no C Value will be excluded from FQA metric calculation but they can *optionally* be included in other metrics like species richness, relative cover, relative frequency, relative importance, and mean wetness, as well as any summarizing functions containing these metrics.
 This option is denoted with the `allow_no_c` argument.

 `unassigned_plants()` is a function that shows the user which plant species have not been assigned a C Value.